About this artwork

 - 119.4 × 48.3 × 99.7 cm (47 × 19 × 39 1/4 in.)

-- Restricted gift of Mrs. Herbert A. Vance through the Antiquarian Society
+- Purchased with funds provided by Mrs. Herbert A. Vance through the Antiquarian Society